-VAT rules and procedures can be complicated and burdensome, particularly for charity and non-profit organisations.
+VAT rules and procedures can be complicated and burdensome, particularly for charities and non-profit organisations.
 Therefore, in this blog, we’re going to answer some of the most commonly asked questions when it comes to VAT on charities.
-We’ll be going to discuss: do charities have to pay VAT, can charities claim back VAT and so on.
-After reading this post, you’d be able to know whether charities are VAT exempted, do they qualify for VAT reliefs and how you can claim back VAT on charities.
+We’ll be going to discuss: do charities have to pay VAT, whether can charities claim back VAT and so on.
+After reading this post, you’d be able to know whether charities are VAT exempt, whether they qualify for VAT reliefs, and how you can claim back VAT on charities.

 Let’s kick off with the VAT exemptions for charities!

 VAT Exemptions for Charities

 Generally, VAT rules apply to charities the same as any other organisation.
 Just like a non-charitable business, a charity must register for VAT.
 The condition is that it generates taxable sales that exceed the VAT threshold (£85,000).
 Once registered, they can charge VAT on goods and services they provide.
 Moreover, they have the responsibility to submit VAT returns after three months.